EntilZha/entilzha.github.io/content/pages/curiosity.md

 Authors: Pedro Rodriguez
 Description: Webpage for my EMNLP 2020 paper on conversational curiosity

-# Information Seeking in the Spirit of Learning: a dataset for Conversational Curiosity

 Welcome to our website that accompanies our EMNLP 2020 paper: "Information Seeking in the Spirit of Learning: a dataset for Conversational Curiosity"

 ## Citation